acolm/Deployable-Shopping-Site/credentials/README.md

 ## These values need to kept update to date throughout the semester. <br>
 ## <strong>Failure to do so will result it points be deducted from milestone submissions.</strong><br>
 ## You may store the most of the above in this README.md file.
 DO NOT Store the SSH key or any keys in this README.md file.

+Server URL: ec2-3-17-4-139.us-east-2.compute.amazonaws.com
+SSH username: ubuntu
+SSH key: in folder
+Database URL: 80
+Database username:
+Database password: csc648
+Database name:

+# Connecting to server from windows
+1. Open Putty and make sure ssh is selected
+2. In the Host Name section put username@serverURL (ubuntu@ec2-3-12...)
+3. In the menu on the left, expand SSH and click on Auth
+4. Browse the location of the key and select it
+5. Clicking open will grant you access to the aws server